사례 연구

 “The challenge for Pinarello R&D was really to focus on weight reduction,” explains Maurizio Bellin, Chief of Operations at Pinarello.
 “When cyclists are climbing and sprinting many kilometers against the wind, the lighter the bike, the faster you go.
 This is why we aimed for the minimum possible weight.”

-Pinarello new racing bike with 3D-printed metal lightweight parts
+A cyclist riding Pinarello's racing bike that includes 3D-printed metal lightweight parts

 Pinarello began the project by collaborating with various suppliers experienced in technologies that promise strong yet lightweight results.
 They had an original design for their seat clamps that used traditional manufacturing methods, but to achieve the weight results they strived for, they turned to Materialise and 3D printing.